yanfonseca/mytutorials/shell.md

 done
 ```

 * Inside of the block and after *do* is possible to run commands learned before, like: head, cut, grep and others.
-It is possible to do one manipulation by file or merge all files and after do what is necessary
+It is possible to do one manipulation by file or merge all files and after do what is necessary.

 * Space in the name of the file causes problems
-   - head 'file name.csv' - it is one file but without quotation marks bash does not understand like one file.
+   - head 'file name.csv' - It is one file but without quotation marks bash does not understand like one file.
-   - head file name.csv - it will be a problem because of bash file is a file and names.csv is another one.
+   - head file name.csv - It will be a problem because file and names.csv are informed like two different files.

 # If statement